grantj-re3/FlindersOJS-email/README.md

 OJS already supports encryption and SMTP authenication (i.e. items 1 and 2 above) but currently does not support the configuration of a FROM address.
-The source code changes in this repository permits this new feature.
+The source code in this repository permits this new feature.